omeganoor/auth-services/README.md

 # auth-services
-Demo auth services project for deloitte poc using Spring Boot
+Demo auth services project for POC using Spring Boot